Tiger Beetles of Florida, Cicindela spp., Megacephala spp. (Insecta: Coleoptera: Cicindelidae)

 Introduction

 Tiger beetles occur on most continents.
 In the United States they are predominantly found in sandy open habitats, including river sandbars, ocean beaches, mudflats, dunes, rocky outcroppings, and even along woodland paths.
-As their name implies these are active, agile insects, quick to take flight, possessing good vision, and in many cases, having colorful patterns which are quite attractive.
+As their name implies these are active, agile insects, quick to take flight, possessing good vision, and in many cases, having colorful patterns that are quite attractive.
 These are the "butterflies" of the beetle world.
 Many collectors readily acquire most species in a relatively short period of time.
 An entire journal (Cicindela) is devoted to the dissemination of collecting notes, systematics, and behavior of tiger beetles.

 There are approximately 100 species of tiger beetles in the U.S., included in four genera: Amblycheila, Omus, Megacephala, and Cicindela.
-Two genera of tiger beetles occur in Florida Megacephala and Cicindela).
+Two genera of tiger beetles occur in Florida (Megacephala and Cicindela).
 Within these genera, three named forms occur in Megacephala and the remaining 20+ occur in Cicindela.

 Distribution